-Lakeland Hills Family YMCA is pleased to offer six specific programs designed to help prevent chronic disease.
+Lakeland Hills Family YMCA is pleased to offer seven specific programs designed to help prevent chronic disease.

 Chronic Disease Prevention Programs

 This program is intended to target hypertension and Healthy Heart Ambassadors will guide the participant in using an automatic blood pressure cuff that will be given to them to keep.
 The goal is to educate participants on the importance of self-monitoring and encourage blood pressure checks at least twice per month.
 Program is free to members and non-members and has ongoing enrollment.

 This program helps heart patients maintain the best possible cardiovascular health following a heart attack or other cardiac procedure through cardiovascular and strength exercises.
 This program does not take the place of rehabilitation, but it will keep you on track to prevent further issues and help you feel at ease with exercise in a relaxed social setting.
 Our nurse is on hand with the help of assistants to guide patients and maintain proper heart rate.